Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.Extensions/README.md

 3. Field migrations transform page field values

 After all pages are migrated, the tool performs a final pass to update `TreePath` properties (converting `NodeAliasPath` references).
 This happens automatically and doesn't require custom migration logic.

+**Overall migration order:**

+When running a complete migration with multiple parameters, custom migrations execute in this sequence:

+1. **Class mappings** (with `--page-types` or `--custom-modules`) - Define content type structure and field definitions, including value conversions via `ConvertFrom`
+2. **Content item directors, widget migrations, and field migrations** (with `--pages`) - Transform individual page data in the order described above

+Note that class mappings run before page data migration, so any field value transformations defined in class mappings (e.g., using `ConvertFrom`) are applied during the content type structure migration, not during individual page processing.

 ## Implementation Guides